HMS Fermoy (J40)

-HMS Fermoy was a Hunt-class minesweeper of the Aberdare sub-class built for the Royal Navy during World War I. She was not finished in time to participate in the First World War, and was crippled by German bombers in 1941 and later scrapped.
+HMS Fermoy was a Hunt-class minesweeper of the Aberdare sub-class built for the Royal Navy during World War I. Although she was under construction during the First World War, she was not completed in time to participate in combat operations.
+In 1941, she was severely damaged by German bombers and was subsequently scrapped.

 Design and description

 The Aberdare sub-class were enlarged versions of the original Hunt-class ships with a more powerful armament.
 The ships displaced 800 LT at normal load.
 They had a length between perpendiculars of 220 ft and measured 231 ft long overall.
 The Aberdares had a beam of 26 ft 6 in and a draught of 7 ft 6 in.
 The ships' complement consisted of 74 officers and ratings.

 The ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Yarrow boilers.
 The engines produced a total of 2200 ihp and gave a maximum speed of 16 kn.
 They carried a maximum of 185 LT of coal which gave them a range of 1500 nmi at 15 kn.

 The Aberdare sub-class was armed with a quick-firing (QF) 4 in gun forward of the bridge and a QF twelve-pounder (76.2 mm) anti-aircraft gun aft.
 Some ships were fitted with six- or three-pounder guns in lieu of the twelve-pounder.